 Pianos are extremely sensitive instruments and need to be moved with the utmost of care with skilled professionals.
 At Ridgewood Moving Services, we train our Moving team and come prepared with furniture dollies, piano boards, straps, blankets, and padding.
 We also have years of experience with moving pianos, and know how to transport them carefully.
 For example, the key lid on the piano must be secured in place.
 Never use tape for this, as it may damage the wood finish.
-Instead, either lock the lid, or use the blankets and wrap to secure the lid as you wrap the piano.
-Usually Grand Pianos and Concert Grands are moved with the lid off.
+Instead, either lock the lid or use the blankets and wrap to secure the lid as you wrap the piano.
+Usually, Grand Pianos and Concert Grands are moved with the lid off.
 The Movers will wrap and secure the lid separately.
 The piano legs are removed and marked 1,2,3 so they can be put back in the right spot once reassembled.
 The main frame of the piano will be placed on a piano board.
 Note, piano boards come in many different sizes and fits the various sizes of the special pianos.
-The large Grands are moved on their side securely wrapped on the piano boards with padding and shrink wrap.
+The large Grands are moved on their side securely wrapped around the piano boards with padding and shrink wrap.
 The music rack is removed and secured with its pins and kept together with the frame of the piano or the piano stool for safe keeping.

-Don’t try to move a piano yourself—you’ll either damage the instrument, or hurt yourself.
+Don’t try to move a piano yourself—you’ll either damage the instrument or hurt yourself.
 Trust your piano to the professionals at Ridgewood Moving Services, who have the experience and tools to get the job done right!

 Ridgewood Moving – Your Bergen County Commercial Moving Service

 We have earned the reputation of providing high quality, low stress moves for our customers because we are well versed and experienced in addressing the intricacies a corporate move entails.
-We are available 24/7 during the entire process, and will help you every step of the way.
+We are available 24/7 during the entire process and will help you every step of the way.

 Start Your Corporate Move the Right Way

 The corporate move begins with organization and project management, followed by packing and prepping any office materials, storage closets, and furniture.
-Because we value our customer’s time, we offer a 100% turnkey move, and will have your firm in full operation as quickly and efficiently as possible.
+Because we value our customer’s time, we offer a 100% turnkey move and will have your firm in full operation as quickly and efficiently as possible.